Roblor15/SecureFace/README.md

         }
 ```

 In the argument of python script a `-d` flag are add to enable the erase of temp folder after recognition.
-This script read each images with `opencv` and find a match in the trained model.
-EspCam will send more then a single image, so the result will be the most common result.

 ### Server_video.c

 The `server_video` script opens a socket and waits for a connection from a client.
 When a connection is established, a child process is created.
 This child process calls `ffmpeg` to create a video from the image bytes received.
-The child process overwrites `stdin` with the socket stream so that `ffmpeg` can take the image bytes from the input stream
+The child process overwrites `stdin` with the socket stream so that `ffmpeg` can take the image bytes from the input stream.

 ```c
 // If child process